 The project plan must not exceed 20,000 characters.
 It must not contain tables, charts, images, or a bibliography.
 These should be enclosed as appendices to the application.

-Research projects: The project plan should be written in Swedish, or in exceptional cases in English, and should follow the Academy of Finland’s research plan guidelines.
+Research projects: The plan should be written in Swedish or English, and should follow the Academy of Finland’s research plan guidelines.

-Outline projects: The project plan is to be written in Swedish, or in some exceptional cases in English.
+Outline projects: The plan should be written in Swedish or English.
 Follow the Academy of Finland's research plan guidelines where applicable.

 Publication Plan (research and outline projects, step 2)